 From looking at the Ancestry website it appears that Norman Bryant was the son of Arthur Edward Bryant and Mary Ayris.
 He was born in Bristol on 27th February 1913 and married Eva Margaret Strong on 10th July 1940.
 At the time of his marriage he lived at Brentry Lodge and was described as an engineer.
-On the left we have a thumbnail image of Norman and Eva.
+On the right we have a thumbnail image of Norman and Eva.
 Please click on it for a larger image.
 Norman apparently lived for some time in Church Road Thornbury.
 Norman sold the garage in Thornbury in 1953 and by 1957 he was living in Kenilworth in Worcestershire.

-According to Matthew Riddle Norman’s mother Mary died in 1974 at 1 Downs Park West in Bristol and Norman himself died only a few months later.
+According to Matthew Riddle, Norman’s mother Mary died in 1974 at 1 Downs Park West in Bristol and Norman himself died only a few months later.
 When he died in August 1974 in Sussex, he was described as a retired motor mechanic.

 Albert Arthur Green – Albert bought this property in 1953.
 On 14th February 1962 Albert Arthur Green of Cleveland, Rudgeway sold the property to Thornbury Motor Company for £4,000.
 At that time it was still in the occupation of the vendor.
 Albert Arthur Green was born in 1899 and died in the Thornbury District in 1979.